GeneralProtectionFault/InputLocalMultiplayerTemplate/README.md

 # InputLocalMultiplayerTemplate
-Template for selection screen for using multiple (local) cursor icons using gamepads and the new input system.
+Template for selection screen for using multiple (local) cursor icons using gamepads and the new input system (Smash Bros.
+Style Selection).

 *** This project has not been thoroughly as yet, this should be a good start, though.
 So far, I have tested just the basic functionality with one typical Logitech gamepad and one Chinese hacked SNES USB replica which is recognized as a noisy joystick xD ***